Nicholas Lyell: Other interests

 Lyell was a former chairman of the board of Governors of Stowe School, standing down from the role at the end of the 2006–7 academic year.
 Always interested in the countryside and culture, he was from 2005 Chairman of the Federation of British Artists at the Mall Galleries in London.

 Lyell was an underwriting 'Name' at the Lloyd's of London insurance market.
 He joined in 1974 but suffered enormous losses in the bad years 1989 – 1992 as a result of the Piper Alpha oil rig disaster in 1988 and the tsunami of claims from asbestos-related Mesothelioma personal injury.
 His losses have variously been estimated to be between £622,591 and £2,000,000; he underwrote on numerous syndicates.

 Personal life

-Married to Susanna, the couple had two sons and two daughters.
-Lyell died in the Hospice of St Francis in Berkhamsted, Herts after a 12-year battle with cancer on 30 August 2010.
+Lyell was married to Susanna Fletcher, granddaughter of Lord Mottistone, the couple had two sons and two daughters.
+Lyell died in the Hospice of St Francis in Berkhamsted, Hertfordshire after a 12-year battle with cancer on 30 August 2010.